Andrew Zimmern's Detroit-Inspired Pumpkin Pie

 3 to 4 tbs. ice water

 Mix flour and salt together in mixing bowl.
-Cut butter into 1/2 inch cubes.
-Press butter chunks between fingertips and drop into the center of bowl.
+Cut butter into half-inch cubes.
+Press butter chunks between fingertips and drop into the center of the bowl.
 Toss to coat.
 With your fingertips, gradually work flour and butter together until mixture resembles coarse meal.
 Whisk egg yolk and 3 tablespoons of water together in small bowl to blend.
 Drizzle egg yolk mixture over flour mixture, tossing it with fork.
 Stir dough until mixture begins to come together.
 Press together with hands to form a rough dough.
 Turn out onto cool counter and press together into mound.
 Dough will not come together completely.
-Sprinkle with enough remaining water to reach this consistency if dough is very crumbly at this point.
+Sprinkle with enough remaining water to reach the right consistency if dough is very crumbly at this point.